priyankapaladi/NYC_Progress/README.md

 This is the sample of the dataset that was collected.
 This dataset was then filtered according to the requirement and generated a new csv file for analysis.

+OUTPUT - Output of each analysis is stored in the form of csv files and images in the respective folders.

 Analysis 1